lyteword/chspurgeon-tod/volume-4/psalm-103.md

 **Verse 12.**

-1\.The union implied.
+1\.
+The union implied.
 Between man and his transgressions.

 (a) Legally.